nswain23/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 - To delete the administration log, provide the **end date**.
 All admin logs until that end date will be deleted.
 - To delete the usage logs, provide the **end date**.
 All usage logs until that end date will be deleted.
-- To delete the document tracking logs, provide the **end date** and **UserEmail**.
+- To delete the document tracking logs for a specific user, provide the **end date** and **UserEmail**.
 All document tracking information relating to the UserEmail until that end date will be deleted.
 Regular expression (Perl format) for UserEmail is supported.
+- To delete the document tracking logs for the tenant, provide the **end date**.
+All document tracking information for all users until the end date will be deleted.

 Deleting this data is a permanent action.
 There is no means to recover the data after a delete request has been processed.
 It is recommended that administrators export the required data before submitting a delete request.